EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 - traefik (global reverse proxy handling routing and cache for the whole app)
 - init_couchdb and azure-cron are here to update the jwt_keys on couchDB config to allow for JWT to work properly

-## CouchDB setup:
-We need to run the couchdb-bootstrap to setup the databases and users, once.
-- It's only necessary if you start the project with a new database with no documents
-- by running `make setup-database` at the root level

-### Config file
-- We used to generate config file in json.
-But the database was starting without the proper jwt.
-And that does not work properly without a full restart which takes too much time
-- We decided to translate manually the json to a .ini file in `couchdb/local.ini` for now
-- It should be setup by env variable via kubernetes or mounting the local.ini file as a volume

-### CouchDB authentication
-- more information on the [README](couchdb-setup/README.md)

-## Development

-- We use husky for git hooks: https://typicode.github.io/husky/#/?id=install
-- We use standard version and commitlint for automatic release log and proper commit message

-### CI/CD
-- We use the following workflows in .github/workflows
-  - release-please to trigger tags and changelogs also releases (on push to main)
-  - deploy-test that builds the images and push them to the ghcr registry then deploy them to unhcr-tss-test.epfl.ch for every push to the 'dev' branch
-  - deploy-prod that builds the images and push them to the ghcr registry then deploy them to unhcr-tss.epfl.ch for every 'release created by release-please'

 ### Prerequisites

 - [Make](https://www.gnu.org/software/make/) (gnu make)